Signs & Symptoms Someone You Know Is on Drugs

-- Legal standing: Most drug use is illegal and those who use drugs face penalties levied by the justice system in South Carolina and across the country if and when their drug use leads them to put human lives in danger.
+- Legal standing: Most drug use is illegal and those who use drugs face penalties levied by the justice system across the country if and when their drug use leads them to put human lives in danger.

 Long-term drug use can come with a great number of very serious health conditions.
 For example, people who smoke illegal substances often put their lungs, throats, and mouths at risk from exposure to noxious gas.
 People who inject heroin and other drugs face the risk of transmitting disease from bloodborne pathogens.
 This isn’t even considering the risk of overdose from a variety of substances, and lasting effects on cognitive function and development.